 Retraining Board to develop training programmes for EMs.

-Work Priority: Promote equal access to goods, services and facilities by EMs
+Work Priority: Promote equal acce by EMs ess to goods, services and facilities Actions / Activities Expected Results 9h.

-9h.
 Conduct training on the RDO and cultural sensitivity for service providers in both public and private sectors, such as estate agencies.

-- 9i.
-Release findings of the 'Study on Potential Models for Accreditation and Recognition of Interpreters and Translators in EM Languages in Hong Kong' and follow up on the recommendations therein, with a view to enhancing the quality assurance of translation/interpretation services for EMs. - 9j.
+9i.
+Release findings of the 'Study on Potential Models for Accreditation and Recognition of Interpreters and Translators in EM Languages in Hong Kong' and follow up on the recommendations therein, with a view to enhancing the quality assurance of translation/interpretation services for EMs.
+9j.
 Follow up on case examples collected by NGOs on difficulties faced by EMs in accessing public services.

-- Guidelines and training provided for service providers, with greater understanding of the RDO. - Put forward potential model for accreditation and recognition of interpreters and translators in EM languages. - EM communities enjoy quality interpretation and translation services.
+Guidelines and training provided for service providers, with greater understanding of the RDO.
+Put forward potential model for accreditation and recognition of interpreters and translators in EM languages.
+EM communities enjoy quality